top of page

 The importance of this symmetry is that th

-e ether becomes capable of generating the combined effects of quantum probabilities and relativistic frame adjustments simultaneously by the same means, which is essential for unified theory.
+e ether becomes capable of generating the combined effects of quantum probabilities and relativistic frame adjustments simultaneously by the same means, which is an essential requirement for unified theory.

 Probability vs. Relativistic Scale

-The quantum-relativistic ether establishes the basis for generating quantum and relativistic effects by distinguishing two distinct but simultaneous levels of sliding that interact with the underlying physical environment.
+The quantum-relativistic ether establishes its effects by distinguishing two distinct but simultaneous levels of sliding that interact with the underlying physical environment.

 The first interaction level, or tier of sliding, that produces the probabilistic effect of quantum systems is reflected through the bubble interference patterns that manifest upon the ether.
 In this respect, the bubble field acts as if it resides as a layer between kinetic energy and the ether.